 Schools Determine Eligibility

 Congress has given colleges and universities the sole responsibility for determining your eligibility for the Federal Direct Parent PLUS loan.
 We are also responsible for continuously monitoring your eligibility during the academic year.

-A student may lose eligibility for the Federal Direct Parent PLUS loan funds if they:
+Students may lose eligibility for the Federal Direct Parent PLUS loan funds if they:

-- fails to maintain satisfactory academic progress
+- fail to maintain satisfactory academic progress

-- drops below minimum units
+- drop below minimum units

 Your consent is not required if UA has to cancel or reduce your loans to remain in compliance with Federal regulations.